Contaminated Land and the Planning Process

 • Where an exemption from the Code is sought under C14.4.1(d) this would only be issued by the Director in exceptional circumstances.
 Contact should be made with one of the other parties specified in the Code as able to provide this exemption documentation.

-• Where a site is being assessed in accordance with the Code and contamination is identified outside the land boundaries of the site under assessment, this may need to be notified to the Director under s74B of EMPCA.
+• Where a site is being assessed in accordance with the Code and is found to be or is likely to be, a contaminated site under its current use (rather than its proposed use), including where contamination is identified outside the land boundaries of the site under assessment, this would need to be notified to the Director under s74B of EMPCA.
 See Notification of a Contaminated Site.